venkanna37/Drives/README.md

          [x] Area Boundaries

-- In those three base layers OpenStreetMap and Mapbox Satellite are useful for location identification
+- In those three base layers OpenStreetMap and Mapbox Satellite are useful for location identification.

 - Mapbox drives layer is showing edits of OpenStreetMap those are edited by field mapping, those mapped before going into field using satellite imagery and after coming back from field.
-The red color roads are edited roads on OpenStreetMap
+The red color roads are edited roads on OpenStreetMap.

 <p align = "center" >
 <img width = "250" height = "250" src = "/Screenshots/sc3.png">
 </p>

-- In the above image and map Yellow color indicates mapped areas those are covered in trial drives and Purple color indicates mapped areas those are covered after planning
+- In the above image and map Yellow color indicates mapped areas those are covered in trial drives and Purple color indicates mapped areas those are covered after planning.

--If the cursor is on area of one polygon it shows following details
+- If the cursor is on area of one polygon it shows following details

        - Area name
        - Area in km<sup>2</sup>
        - Team members names